denniswach/simple_time_dimension/README.md

 A simple time dimension table creator I needed for a project in university.
 Change start and enddate in the top of the Python script and execute the script.

-A CSV is created with the format.
+A CSV is created with the format:

 ```csv
 Date;Year;Month;Day;CW;Weekday